OPENPAD-AI/openpadprotocol-verifiernode/README_Node_Operator.md

 # Project Documentation

-This README provides instructions on how to set up and run Openpad Node in 2 concepts: Node Operator and Node Deployment.
+This README provides instructions on how to set up and run Openpad Node as a Node Operator

-- In case of Node Operator, Node Owner setup private key of NFT Owner Address on VPS.
-All operations are executed on VPS.
-- In another way, Node Deployment is usually a service offered by NAAS Platforms (Node As A Service) to deploy Node to users.
-Users activate and operate Node through UI of Platform.

 Document Structure:
 - [Hardware Requirement](#hardware-requirements)
 - [Software Installation](#setup-nodejs)
 - [Node Operator Guide](#node-operator-guide)